KrauseFx/krausefx.com/data.md

     <div class="graphs-entry" id="graphs-entry-socializing">
       <h3>Happy with my social life?</h3>
       <p class="graph-description">
-        Each day I answer the question "Do you feel like you need to socialize more?" with the answers ranging from "No" (5 = light green) to "Not enough socializing" (0 = dark green)
+        Each day I answer the question "Do you feel like you need to socialize more?" with the answers ranging from "No" (5 = light green) to "Feeling isolated" (0 = dark green)
       </p>

       <ul>

           <li>Since I'm an Introvert, I tend to feel like I socialize too much, rather than too little</li>

-          <li>Early COVID lockdown March 2020 was still good, however as the lockdown continued I felt more isolated</li>
+          <li>Early COVID lockdown March 2020 was still good, however as the lockdown continued I started feeling more isolated, also partly because I was single, and had just moved to Vienna</li>

           <li>End of July 2020 Austria opened up most social venues again, bringing this graph back to a great state again</li>

           <li>December 2019 I was working remotely from Buenos Aires, however got a pretty bad cold.
 Being sick in a remote city wasn't the best feeling</li>

+          <li>Over the last 2.5 years I actually never felt isolated, therefore there is no entry for the value '0'</li>

       </ul>